-To remove defamatory content from Google's listings, you usually need a court order.
+In order for a business to remove defamatory content from Google's listings, it will usually need a court order.
 To get a court order, you have to:

 - File a defamation lawsuit,

 - Identify the poster if they are anonymous, often with a subpoena for their IP address and name,

 - Prove in court that the statement was defamatory, and